PacificBiosciences/FALCON/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *E. coli* subreads
-are a total of 1.01 Gb of data in 105,451 reads. (:download:`countFasta.pl <media/countFasta.pl>`
+are a total of 1.01 Gb of data in 105,451 reads. :download:`countFasta.pl <scripts/countFasta.pl>`
 is a useful script by Joseph Fass and Brad Sickler at UC Davis for calculating total sequence
 length and other assembly metrics).